Meeting Exchange Exchange of the Club of Collectors of Writing Objects

 By the late 18th century English rule had consolidated England, Scotland and Ireland and the early influencers of the Writing Instrument Revolution began to emerge.

-In this delightful original 1822 George IV Patent Award image, you can see the signatures of John Isaac Hawkins (at the top) and Sampson Mordan.
+In this delightful original 1822 George IV Patent Award image, you can see the names John Isaac Hawkins (at the top) and Sampson Mordan.
 This patent marks the first-ever British endeavor to create propelling pencils.
-It's worth noting that Sampson Mordan, who had the privilege of being Joseph Bramah's esteemed apprentice, and John Isaac Hawkins, the brilliant mind behind the invention of the iridium pointed gold pen in 1833, joined forces for this exciting new venture. writing revolution
+It's worth noting that Sampson Mordan, who had the privilege of being Joseph Bramah's esteemed apprentice, and John Isaac Hawkins, the brilliant mind behind the invention of the iridium pointed gold pen in 1833, joined forces for this exciting new venture.

-See the original patent award document signed by George IV at the link below.
+See the original patent award document signed on November 21,1822 by George IV at the link below along with an analysis of the content of the patent grant and the patent specifications with accompanying drawings.

 .